Blast off for adventure with Apollo & Gemini Beavers!

 What do Beavers get up to?

-Every week, they gather in groups called Beaver Colonies to hop, skip and jump their way through lots of different games and activities – achieving anything they set their minds to, and having lots of fun along the way.
+Every week, Beavers gather in groups called Colonies to have fun and make friends.
+Beavers try their hand at lots of different activities and games – achieving anything they set their minds to, and having lots of fun along the way.

 Exploring the great outdoors

 You’ll spend lots of time outside with your Colony.
-Together, you might build a den, or go on a trip to somewhere exciting, or go on a sleepover or maybe a Group camp.
-Eeven though you might not be ready to climb Mount Everest just yet, you’re guaranteed to have plenty of adventures on your own doorstop, because being a Beaver is all about making the most of what you have, wherever and whoever you are.
+Together, you might build a den, or go on a trip to somewhere exciting, or go on a sleepover.
+Even though you might not be ready to climb Mount Everest just yet, you’re guaranteed to have plenty of adventures on your own doorstop, because being a Beaver is all about making the most of what you have, wherever you are.

 Trying new activities and learning new things

 Going to Beavers is very different from going to school.
-Instead of learning from books, you’ll figure the world out by exploring, playing and doing.
+Instead of learning from books, you’ll explore and lay, figuring out the world out by doing things for yourself.

 The most important skills you’ll learn at Beavers are the ones that will make you feel super strong standing on your own two feet.
-We call these character skills.
-They include things like integrity – which means being honest and doing what you think is right – and initiative – which means knowing how to take the lead on something without being asked.
+They include things like being honest and doing what you think is right, taking the lead on something without being asked.
 It’s all about having the courage to try new things and learn from them.

 Beavers work as a team to help other people, in their local communities and beyond.
-Whether they’re changing the whole world or helping a friend take the leap to try something new on a rainy night, they always lend a hand.
+Whether changing the whole world or helping a friend take the leap to try something new on a rainy meeting night in the middle of winter, they always lend a hand.

 Who leads Beavers?

-Each Colony is made up of young people aged 6 to 8, led by an adult Beaver leader.
-Other adult volunteers are on hand to supervise activities, share their skills and keep everyone safe.
+Each Colony is made up of young people aged 6 to 8, led by an adult Beaver Leader and 1 or 2 Assistant Leaders.
+Other adult volunteers including occasional parent helpers are on hand to supervise activities, share their skills and keep everyone safe.

 Within their Colony, some Beavers are also part of a Lodge.
 A Lodge is a smaller group of Beavers, usually headed up by a young person who takes on a peer leadership role (sometimes known as a Lodge Leader or Junior Leader).
 Being a peer leader is about being a superhero for a little while – doing things like welcoming new people to the Colony, being extra helpful during a camp, or taking charge of a game or activity.
 Everyone takes it in turns to take on the challenge.